 - To meet the requirements for graduation as set forth by the State of Georgia

-Shepherds Hill Academy offers a general-education course specifically designed for the students’ unique needs.
-Shepherds Hill Academy uses the Stanford Achievement Test, as needed, with any student who comes in need of remediation to help determine appropriate placement.
+Shepherd’s Hill Academy offers a general-education course specifically designed for the students’ unique needs.
+Shepherd’s Hill Academy uses the Stanford Achievement Test, as needed, with any student who comes in need of remediation to help determine appropriate placement.
 This test measures the students’ and school’s national standing academically.
 SHA has a well-trained and educated staff.
-Staff members possess degrees from accredited higher education institutions specializing in subjects such as Christian Counseling and Psychology, Christian Education, Masters of Education, Marriage and Family Sessions for The Adolescent, and Nursing.
+Staff members possess degrees from accredited higher education institutions specializing in subjects such as Christian Counseling and Psychology, Christian Education, Masters of Education, Marriage and Family Counseling, and Nursing.

 We strive to provide a loving environment.
 No staff member will force-feed his or her faith or our organization’s stated faith on any resident.
 We offer an environment that is structured, yet loving and non-threatening, and where healthy boundaries are clearly defined.

 To learn more about Shepherd’s Hill Academy, please contact us at (706) 779-5766 or fill in the online inquiry form.